Polish army order of battle in 1939: Prusy Army

 Under gen. Stefan Dąb-Biernacki.
 Created in the summer of 1939 as the main reserve of the Commander in Chief.
 According to the "Plan West" (Plan Zachód, code name for the Polish mobilization plan) it was to be composed of units mobilized as the second and third waves and its main purpose was to cooperate with the nearby armies "Poznań" and "Kraków".

 Mobilized in two groups.
 Because of fast German advance both groups entered combat separately and most units did not reach full mobilization.
 It consisted of 6 infantry divisions, 1 cavalry brigade and a battalion of tanks.

-Warszawa Army
+Warsaw Army

 Created on September 10, 1939, from various units in Warsaw and Modlin Fortress area.
 Initially it consisted of approximately 25 infantry battalions and 40 tanks.
 Later it was reinforced by forces of Łódź Army and elements of Modlin Army.
 It was commanded by col. Walerian Czuma, although the nominal commander was gen. Juliusz Rómmel.